-26% Somewhat Left

 Selection and Omission Bias

-The Tribune provides extensive coverage of Utah’s Republican leaders—which is reasonable given the state’s political makeup.
+The Salt Lake Tribune provides extensive coverage of Utah’s Republican leaders, which is reasonable given the state’s political makeup.
 However, bias may still emerge through framing and story selection.

 In “Facing threats from GOP election doubters, would Utah’s L.G. endorse Trump?”, selection bias surfaces through the article’s emphasis on negative aspects of Republican discourse.
 The article does not explore positive initiatives led by Utah’s GOP, nor does it present contrasting viewpoints.
 Still, it remains rooted in verifiable quotes.

 The article does not highlight any proactive or positive measures taken by GOP leaders in Utah (such as improvements to election security, bipartisan outreach, or public education efforts around voting).
 Therefore, the article leans slightly left in its framing.
 The author addresses threats and misinformation as largely a GOP-internal problem, without exploring broader or contrasting perspectives.
-That said, the reporting does not cross into overt editorializing, and is still grounded in verifiable facts and quotes for the most part.
+That said, the reporting does not cross into overt editorializing and is, for the most part, grounded in verifiable facts and quotes.

 “Former Utah County Clerk Josh Daniels, who now leads the nonprofit group Trust Utah Elections, says claims that noncitizens are flocking to America to cast a ballot are nothing more than cynical fearmongering.”

-Schott uses an extensive number of sources that display diversity of opinion when brought together.
-The article integrated conversations that took place on conservative platforms, and included responses by politicians at both the federal and state levels.
-He also referenced legal documentation that is readily available to the public for cross-examination and further analysis, which stands out as particularly objective fact reporting.
+Schott uses a wide range of sources that together present diverse opinions.
+The article integrated conversations from conservative platforms and included responses from politicians at both the federal and state levels.
+He also cited legal documentation readily available to the public for cross-examination and further analysis, which stands out as particularly objective fact reporting.
 Overall, Schott used a well-rounded approach to delivering unbiased news to readers of The Salt Lake Tribune.

-In opinion pieces, issues with factuality, sources, selection, and omission are frequently present.
-The articles we’ve covered so far reflect the Tribune’s somewhat left views, but this is not detrimental to its reliability.
-Its story selection favors issues that are more likely to concern liberals, making it safe to assume it neglects issues within Utah that concern conservatives.
-However, the contents of the Tribune’s article maintain accuracy and tend to cite evidence from numerous and varied sources.
+In opinion pieces, issues with factuality, sourcing, selection, and omission are common.
+The articles we’ve covered so far reflect The Salt Lake Tribune’s Somewhat Left views, but this is not detrimental to its reliability.
+Its story selection favors issues more likely to concern liberals, suggesting it neglects issues in Utah that concern conservatives.
+However, the contents of The Salt Lake Tribune’s article maintain accuracy and tend to cite evidence from numerous and varied sources.

 So, Is The Salt Lake Tribune Reliable?

-Overall, The Salt Lake Tribune can be considered to be moderately reliable news outlet.
+Overall, The Salt Lake Tribune can be considered to be an outlet that is moderately reliable.
 It demonstrates a consistent goal of journalistic integrity and typically supports claims with sources and quotes.
 Occasional omissions and framing bias do appear, particularly on culturally sensitive or partisan issues.

 Additional Insights